Don Carothers: Professional career

-Carothers was selected by the Chicago Cardinals of the National Football League (NFL) with the 118th pick in the 1957 NFL Draft.
+Carothers was selected by the Chicago Cardinals of the National Football League (NFL) with the 118th pick in the 1957 NFL draft.
 He signed with the Cardinals on June 3, 1958, after his senior year at Bradley.
 He was released by the Cardinals on September 15, 1958.
 Carothers signed with the AFL's Denver Broncos in 1960 and played in three games for the team during the 1960 season.

+Carothers played for the Rock Island Raiders of the Professional Football League of America in 1965, catching seven passes for 93 yards while also punting six times for 185 yards.
+He was an assistant coach for the renamed Quad City Raiders of the Continental Football League in 1968.

 Personal life

 Carothers worked as an insurance agent and also in the investment field after his football career.
 He was later the owner of the Carothers Insurance Company in Bettendorf, Iowa.
 He also was the general manager of the Quad City Raiders, which played in the Continental Football League.